fzuleta/event-sourcing-cqrs-java-test/README.md

 ### money
 - when loads requests all events since begining of time from **eventstore**
 - listens to queue **user.money**

+### webserver
+- `http://localhost:8888` will load the example client.
+- it's a simple embedded jetty server that loads files from a folder

 ![Image](resources/server-setup.png)